xpqz/dyalog-docs/language-reference-guide/docs/system-commands/reset.md

 The optional parameter `n` specifies that only the top `n` suspensions are to be cleared.

 `)RESET` also performs an internal re-organisation of the workspace and process memory.
-See [Workspace Available:](../system-functions/wa.md)  for details.
+See ["Workspace Available: "](../system-functions/wa.md)  for details.